vmware/versatile-data-kit/specs/VEP-Milestone25-vector-database-ingestion/README.md

 4. save Vector and paragraph in vector database
 5. remove old information.
 For example if we are scraping jira every hour and we are writing details to the vector database we need to make sure we clean up all embeddings/chunks which were generated from old versions of the ticket.

-#### Benefits to customers:

-We want to template this.
-We will build a datajob in VDK which reads data from confluence or jira and writes it to a DSM postgres instance with PGVector enabled.
+We will build a datajob in VDK which reads data from confluence or jira and writes it to a postgres instance with PGVector enabled.
 A embedding model will be running on a different machine which will be exposed through an API.
 We will make requests to the API to create embeddings for us.

 After this datajob is running we will create a template from this in which we think customers will be able to adopt to meet their use cases.

+#### Benefits to customers:
+They will be able to follow our template to quickly create similar jobs.
+This gives customers the ability to get up and runnning quickly.

 ## Requirements and goals
 1. There should be a single pipelines which given jira/confluence credentials can scrape the source